 The transferability of credits you earn at Carrington College is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the credits, certificate, or degree you earn in your educational program is also at the complete discretion of the institution to which you may seek to transfer.
 If the credits, certificate, or degree that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Carrington College to determine if your credits, certificate, or degree will transfer.

 Veterans Benefits and Satisfactory Academic Progress

 The Department of Veteran's Affairs requires Carrington College to have and enforce Standards of Academic Progress.
 All students adhere to the same Standards of Academic Progress.
 Carrington College notifies the Department of Veterans Affairs (VA) when students are placed on "Academic/Financial Aid Warning" status.
 Students remain eligible to receive veterans' educational benefits while on warning status.
-If at the end of the warning period, students have not returned to good standing, this will be reported to the VA, and the student must submit an appeal to prevent dismissal.
 If the appeal is approved, students are placed on "Academic/Financial Aid Probation" and remain eligible to receive benefits during the probation period.
 If after the end of the probation period the students' academic progress remains below graduation requirements and is dismissed, the student will no longer be certified.
 For more comprehensive information, please see section titled Satisfactory Academic Progress.